skypjack/entt/README.md

 all the cases, there exists also an alias named DefaultRegistry for `Registry<std::uint32_t>`.

-Entities are represented by _entitiy identifiers_.
+Entities are represented by _entity identifiers_.
 An entity identifier is an opaque type that users should not inspect or modify in any way.
 It carries information about the entity itself and its version.